 Plaintiff claims that while in the program, he has never been provided "proper access to the courts."
-In support, he alleges he is denied access to "a constitutionally adequate law library1" as well as sufficient time in the law library2, and that no supplies3,
+In support, he alleges he is denied access to "a constitutionally adequate law library" as well as sufficient time in the law library, and that no supplies3, postage, or trained assistants4 are provided.
+He also alleges that in March, 2008, Lexis Nexis was installed on the law library computer, but no training on this program is provided to "those unfamiliar with it."

-1 In support, plaintiff alleges the statutes available on the system are dated 2006, which is two years out of date; and that the program includes state statutes and case law, but no forms or court addresses.
+In support, plaintiff alleges the statutes available on the system are dated 2006, which is two years out of date; and that the program includes state statutes and case law, but no forms or court addresses.

-2 In support, plaintiff alleges each resident is limited to one hour of computer access per day, that there is only one computer in his area which is only available 4.5 hours per day, and that there are many days when access is denied.
+In support, plaintiff alleges each resident is limited to one hour of computer access per day, that there is only one computer in his area which is only available 4.5 hours per day, and that there are many days when access is denied.
 He further alleges he is not guaranteed but one hour per week.